meajay/SmsApp/README.md

  MVP - Model View Presenter

 #Working :
-Install the APK,it will show the Shimmer effect as long as it will take to fetch the messages from the device.
+Install the APK,it shows loader as long as it will take to fetch the messages from the device.
-It shows notification as soon as device receive any new message.Clicking on notification will end up on feting all the latest messages.
+It shows notification as soon as device receive any new message.Clicking on notification will end up on fetching all the latest messages.It using Pagination approach to fetch message in group of 15 messages at a time.

 #API Reference :
 App uses Telephony.SMS apis provided by google.